ocsigen/quickstart-guide/202409-fun-ocaml.md

 ## [Step 4:]{.step} Implement a basic login mechanism

 {.exo}
->On your main page, add a form with a single text input field for a user name.
+>1.
+On your main page, add a form with a single text input field for a user name.
 >
 >Submiting this form sends the user name to a POST service, that will register your user name.
 >
 >When the user name is already known, your main page displays this name, and a logout button.
+>
+>2.
+Implement a second page, and add HTML links from one page to the other

 {pause}